ONCHAN SCHOOL

 Curriculum

-Within Onchan SPC we have adopted the EQUALS curriculum, designed to meet the diverse needs of our learners.
+At Onchan SPC we use the EQUALS curriculum, a holistic curriculum designed to meet the diverse needs of our learners.
 The curriculum is divided into 4 pathways - The PMLD Pathway, Informal Pathway, Semi-Formal Pathway and Formal Pathway.
-Through getting to know our children individually, communicating with parents/carers and other agencies and professionals, we are able to assess our children and plan for their holistic development within a suitable curriculum pathway.
+Through getting to know our children individually, communicating with parents/carers, other agencies and professionals, we are able to assess our children and plan for their holistic development in a suitable curriculum pathway.

 Equals_Curriculum_Policy.doc